 Prior to being approved for a traditional life insurance policy, one should expect to be asked a series of medical questions about your Raynaud’s Disease so that they can learn more about just how “serious” your condition is prior to making their decision.

 Why do life insurance companies care if I’ve been diagnosed with Raynaud’s Disease?

-The main reason why a life insurance company is going to “care” if you have been diagnosed with Raynaud’s Disease is because in some cases it can cause an individual to suffer from some pretty serious complications.
+The main reason why most top life insurance company is going to “care” if you have been diagnosed with Raynaud’s Disease is that in some cases it can cause an individual to suffer from some pretty serious complications.

 For this reason…

 We wanted to take a moment and discuss what Raynaud’s Disease is as well as briefly highlight some of the most common symptoms/complications of this disease so that we can gain a better understanding of what a life insurance underwriter will be looking at when making his or her decision about your life insurance application.

 Raynaud’s disease is a rare disorder whereby the blood vessels, usually in the fingers and toes begin to narrow when an individual either becomes cold or stressed out.
 When this occurs, blood isn’t able to flow to these areas, causing one’s skin to begin truing white and/or blue.

 Where things can…

 Get a bit “tricky” from a life insurance perspective is when we begin looking at what causes one to suffer from Raynaud’s Disease because researchers have determined that there are actually two “types” of Raynaud’s Disease that one can suffer from.

 Raynaud’s disease is commonly referred to as Primary Raynaud’s disease.
 Unfortunately, the cause of this “type” of Raynaud’s Disease is unknown.
 The second type of Raynaud’s Disease is often referred to as Secondary Raynaud’s Disease or Raynaud’s Phenomenon and will be caused by some type of “underlying” pre-existing medical condition.